Grammarly vs Ginger: Which One is Better For You?

 • Advanced genre-specific suggestions

-Grammarly offered excellent suggestions based on the desired content considering the genre used whereas Ginger does not scan your content and provide suggestions.
+Grammarly offers excellent suggestions based on the desired content considering the genre used, whereas Ginger does not scan your content and provide suggestions.

 Grammarly - Spelling Checker